Palermo: Other sights

-The Internazionali Femminili di Palermo is an annual ladies professional tennis event held in the city, which is part of the WTA Tour.

-The american football team is Eagles United Palermo and it plays in stadium of Carini.

-Economy and infrastructure
+Economy

 As Sicily's administrative capital, Palermo is a centre for much of the region's finance, tourism and commerce.
-The city currently hosts an international airport, and Palermo's economic growth over the years has brought the opening of many new businesses.
+It has an international airport, and Palermo's economic growth over the years has brought the opening of many new businesses.
 The economy mainly relies on tourism and services, but also has commerce, shipbuilding and agriculture.
-The city, however, still has high unemployment levels, high corruption and a significant black market empire (Palermo being the home of the Sicilian Mafia).
+But Palermo still has high unemployment, high corruption, and a significant black market (Palermo being the home of the Sicilian Mafia).

+Transport

 Public transport

-Palermo has a local railway called the Palermo metropolitan railway service.
+Palermo has a local railway, the Palermo metropolitan railway service.

+The average amount of time people spend commuting with public transit in Palermo, for example to and from work, on a weekday is 63 min.
+14.% of public transit riders, ride for more than 2 hours every day.
+The average amount of time people wait at a stop or station for public transit is 23 min, while 48% of riders wait for over 20 minutes on average every day.
+The average distance people usually ride in a single trip with public transit is 4.4 km, while 3% travel for over 12 km in a single direction.

 Buses

-Palermo's public bus system is operated by AMAT which covers a net area of 340 km.
+Palermo's public bus system is operated by AMAT and covers an area of 340 km.
 About 90 different routes reach every part of the city.

 Trams

 Palermo has a public tram system finalized in 2015 and operated by AMAT.
-There are 4 lines:
+There are four lines: